 And here are two reviews, one on Doug’s Secular Dharma, and one on the Western Buddhist Review.

 Finally, here is a talk I did at Stoicon 2018.
+Find a slightly edited version of it on Modern Stoicism.

 Decision making is hard for most people.
 So many choices, so much uncertainty, so much to gain or lose… how can we possibly make a decision?